AceMalto/EducationalSocialApp/template/README.md

 npm axios dotenv

+# Frontend
+MISSING Modal in Pages
+Animation !!
+Added a Map to lessen the multiple code line

+-Recents
+    added a z-10 to show the text without affecting the other div visibility

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.